intel-analytics/BigDL-2.x/pyzoo/zoo/examples/ray/mxnet/README.md

 # MXNet LeNet example

-Here we demonstrate how to easily run synchronous distributed [MXNet](https://github.com/apache/incubator-mxnet) training using MXNetTrainer implemented on top of [RayOnSpark](https://analytics-zoo.github.io/master/#ProgrammingGuide/rayonspark/)
+Here we demonstrate how to easily run synchronous distributed [MXNet](https://github.com/apache/incubator-mxnet) training using
+MXNetTrainer implemented in Analytics Zoo on top of [RayOnSpark](https://analytics-zoo.github.io/master/#ProgrammingGuide/rayonspark/).
 We use the LeNet model to train on MNIST dataset for handwritten digit recognition.
-See [here](https://mxnet.apache.org/api/python/docs/tutorials/packages/gluon/image/mnist.html) for the original single-node version of this example.
+See [here](https://mxnet.apache.org/api/python/docs/tutorials/packages/gluon/image/mnist.html) for the original single-node version of this example provided by MXNet.

 ## Prepare environments